This article was originally published in Analytics India Magazine.

 Potential Employers: Infosys, Genpact

-Job Role: Data Analytics can play a huge role in combating global terror by stemming the flow of funds to terrorist and criminal organisations.
+Job Role: Data Analytics can play a huge role in combating global terror by stemming the flow of funds to terrorist and criminal organizations.

 AML has grown into a service stream with financial institutions deploying AML-KYC solutions and tapping varying sources of data for leads.
 The first step in tackling money laundering is to collect the right information for meeting regulatory obligations.
 This information should be made digestible and visible through the right set of BI tools.